zambien/vagrant-gravitational/README.md

 or if you are feeling adventurous build your own cluster image!

+### Additional commands

+To copy the tar file to another host: `scp mattermost.tar vagrant@10.0.0.11:~/`

+To ssh onto a host: `ssh vagrant@10.0.0.11`

 ## Cleanup

 To shut down all the hosts, run

 `vagrant halt`

-To completely remove the hosts and their contents:
+To completely remove the hosts and their contents (and regain all your disk space):

 `vagrant destroy`